hannesbarbez/BarbezDotEu.AlphaVantage/README.md

 # BarbezDotEu.AlphaVantage
-A modern, work-in-progress AlphaVantage client.
+An unofficial, modern, and work-in-progress AlphaVantage client.